-- 1. Although children do not need to be in statutory education until the September, January or April after their fifth birthday, places offered are on a full-time basis from September 2021. - 2.
-Parents may delay entry into school until their child reaches compulsory school age, being January 2022 or April 2022 following their 5th birthday.
+- 1. Although children do not need to be in statutory education until the September, January or April after their fifth birthday, places offered are on a full-time basis from September 2022. - 2.
+Parents may delay entry into school until their child reaches compulsory school age, being January 2023 or April 2023 following their 5th birthday.

-Parents considering this are asked to contact the Headteacher as soon as possible.

-3. Parents may seek a place for their child outside of their normal age group.
-In addition, parents of children born between 1st April 2016 and 31st August 2016 ('summer born children') may request not to send their child to school until September 2021.
+Parents considering this are asked to contact the Headteacher as soon as possible. - 3.
+Parents of children born on or between 1st April 2017 and 31st August 2017 ('summer born children') may seek a place for their child outside of their normal age group to be admitted into Reception rather than Year 1 in September 2022.
+In such cases, applicants should submit an application on the common application form by the agreed deadline and also complete an offset request form.
 In these circumstances, the governing body is responsible for making the decision on the basis of the circumstances of the case and in the best interests of the child concerned.
 Parents should note that whilst there is in general no statutory barrier to children being admitted outside their normal age group, parents do not have the right to insist that their child is admitted to a particular age group.